Officials trying to trace alcohol after teens killed in crash

 He also said businesses which knowingly allow underage kids to buy alcohol could face similar financial penalties and even the cancellation of their license to sell alcohol.

-He said the agency is committed to finding out what lead up to Gomez and Robison's deaths.
+He said the agency is committed to finding out what led up to Gomez and Robison's deaths.

 Follow Steve Campion on Twitter and Facebook.